Sarah-Hesham-2022/Sarah-Hesham-2022/README.md

 ### Hi there 👋

+Computer Science and Bioinformatics Senior at Faculty of Computers and Artificial Intelligence, Cairo University.
+Graduation Expected Time is July 2023.

+Interested in Computer Graphics, Data Visualization, Gaming Development and AR/XR/VR/MR .

+Check out my Repos and feel free to leave your feedback.

+- 🌱 I’m currently learning
+- 📫 How to reach me: https://www.linkedin.com/in/sarah-hesham-109a051b6/   or  sarahheshammahmoud@gmail.com

 <!--
 **Sarah-Hesham-2022/Sarah-Hesham-2022** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.